Elemental Art Brenda Salamone, Artist

 Brenda Salamone was born in Tucson, AZ, but grew up in south Florida.
 Now in Los Angeles, her studio occupies a corner of the apartment she shares with her husband, Dean, and their six cats.

 Salamone has traveled all over the world, finding locations and subjects to paint.
 Her favorites are the Greek Islands, especially Santorini, and her dream to travel to the Scottish Highlands to capture the wild landscapes, lochs, and standing stones of that ancient land came true as her honeymoon.
 When she moved to southern California in 2001, her art became inspired by the untamed beauty of the southwest desert, and the crashing waves and giant cliffs of the Pacific Ocean.
-In her current, Salamone has been working more in abstracts, but still finds the soothing beauty of nature to be a favorite subject.
-Her paintings have won awards both internationally and in the United States, and she is represented by Xanadu Gallery in Scottsdale, AZ.
+In her current series, Salamone has been working more in abstracts, but still finds the soothing beauty of nature to be a favorite subject.
+Her paintings have won awards both internationally and in the United States.
+Her artwork is shown at Artists Corner Gallery, in Hollywood, Ca, with Xanadu Gallery in Scottsdale, AZ, at Creative Arts Group’s Jameson Gallery in Sierra Madre, and soon, at San Dieguito Art Guild’s Off Track Gallery in Encinitas.
+Her private collectors are all over the world.

 “I don’t know if I ever came to a realization that I wanted to become an artist, I just was an artist.
 I started drawing portraits and horses when I was around 10.”